 One of our favorite appetizers to order when we go to Indian restaurants is Tandoori Paneer Tikka and Chicken Tikka Kebab, and with good reason.
 It’s the most popular Indian appetizer in India and Indian restaurants worldwide.

-Whenever we go camping, this paneer tikka is the most popular item for the vegetarians, and the kids.
+Whenever we go camping, this paneer tikka is the most popular Indian grilled dish for vegetarians and kids.
 I have become the go-to person to marinate the paneer for grilling!

 What is Paneer Tikka?